-Buying silver bullion is typically most affordable when you buy silver bullion bars.
-The most popular silver bars for sale are 1 oz, 5 oz, 10 oz, Kilo and 100 oz sizes.
-Silver bars can be minted from private silver mints, such as the highly recognized Sunshine Mint, to government mints like the Royal Canadian Mint (RCM) of Canada.
+Buying silver bullion is typically most affordable when you buy silver bars .
+The most popular ones for sale are 1 oz, 5 oz, 10 oz, Kilo and 100 oz sizes.
+They can be minted from private mints, such as the highly recognized Sunshine Mint, to government mints like the Royal Canadian Mint (RCM).
 Buying silver bars is a popular investment for both new and seasoned silver investors alike.
-Choose and buy from our silver bullion bar inventory below.
+Choose and buy from our silver bullion bar inventory above.

-Most silver investors turn to bars compared to coins when they are looking to acquire the most silver ounces for their money.
-Like silver rounds, silver bars rarely carry any collectible value and their price is highly dependent on the silver content within.
+Most silver investors turn to bars instead of coins when they are looking to acquire the most silver ounces for their money.
+Like silver rounds, bars rarely carry any collectible value and their price is highly dependent on the silver content within.

 What are the benefits of buying silver bars?

-The primary advantage is the lower cost of silver per gram or ounce when you compare them to smaller silver coins.
-You can buy silver bars in large sizes of up to 100 oz, or even 5 kg (160 oz), and they’d still be more affordable because of silver’s lower price – in comparison to gold and gold bars, for example.
+The primary advantage is the lower cost of silver per gram or ounce in comparison to smaller silver coins.
+You can buy silver bars in large sizes of up to 100 oz, or even 5 kg (160 oz), and they'd still be more affordable than gold bullion bars, for example, because of silver's lower price.

 In addition, the production costs of silver bars are lower, which results in cheaper prices per gram or ounce.
-If you add to that the fact that the silver market is eventually expected to grow because of the rising industrial demand, you’ll see why investing in silver bars could bring profits in the future.
-And finally, the market is abundant with silver bars, with the most common mints being 1 oz, 10 oz, and 100 oz.
+If you add to that the fact that the silver market is growing because of the rising industrial demand, you'll see why investing in silver bars could bring profits in the future.
+And finally, the market is abundant with options, the most common mints being 1 oz, 10 oz, and 100 oz.

 Silver Bar Sizes

 Silver bars come in nearly any size.
-Most retail silver collectors favor 1 oz, 5 oz, 10 oz, or 100 oz bars.
+Most retail collectors favor 1 oz, 5 oz, 10 oz, or 100 oz bars.
 Industrial users typically favor the 1000 oz Comex bars.
-The premium over spot is usually the smallest when ordering bars of larger size.
-However, a large quantity order of a smaller bar size can offset the premium.
+Usually bars of lager size have low premium over spot.
+However, a large quantity order of a smaller bar size can help offset the premium.

 1 oz Silver Bars